 Interactive Game and Audio

 This course provides students with exposure to the design, creation and production of audio in interactive applications and computer games.
 Students will become familiar with the use of sound libraries, recording sounds in the studio and in the field, generating sound with synthesizers, and effects processing.
 Students will create sound designs for interactive media, integrating music, dialog, ambient sound, sound effects and interface sounds within interactive programs.
-(Prerequisites: IGME-202 or equivalent course and student standing in GAMEDES-BS or NWMEDID-BS.)
-Lec/Lab 3 (Spring).
+(Students must be in GAMEDES-MS or GAMEDES-BS and have taken IGME-202.
+Undergraduate students may not take and receive credit for this course if they have already taken IGME-571.not if IGME-571) Lec/Lab 3 (Spring).

 American Musical Theater